 The SENCo must keep detailed records, whether electronically or in hard copy paper format, of all the essential information on file.
-This includes a copy of the candidate's approved application, appropriate evidence of need (where required) and a signed candidate personal data consent form for inspection by the JCQ Centre Inspection Service.
+This includes a signed candidate personal data consent form; a completed Data protection confirmation by the examinations officer or SENCo form; a copy of the candidate's approved application; appropriate evidence of need (where required); evidence of the assessor's qualification (where required).
+(AA, section 8.6).
 A Data protection confirmation must be completed by the EO or SENCo prior to the processing of an online application, which must be retained for 26 months after the date of the online application being approved.